delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 These top posts serve as our "control".
 The "rank" column refers to the posts's place in top scoring posts for that month.
 While I expected these posts to be a bit more optimisitic, I found that the language of R/Jobs is still bleak, suggesting that posts on R/jobs had a baseline "bleakness" to them.

 ### Language of March 2020 in R/Careerguidance and R/Jobs:

+I then carried out the same analysis for March across both subreddits:

 | R/Jobs | R/Careerguidance | Rank |
 | --------|-----------------|-------|
 | There should be some kind of regulation where job postings must include the pay and physical work address|Anyone feel depressed after being on LinkedIn? |1 |